SamWaggoner/python_package_example/README.md

-For testing of the sorting algorithms run: python -m pytest For linting review of the code run python -m flake8 ; To automate linting cleanup with flake 8 and black python -m black .
+For testing of the sorting algorithms run: python -m pytest

+For linting review of the code run python -m flake8

+To automate linting cleanup with flake 8 and black python -m black .

+To upload to Pypi python -m twine upload --repository-url https://test.pypi.org/legacy/ dist\*